JetBrains/kotlin-web-site/docs/topics/exceptions.md

 ![Exception herarchy - the Throwable class](throwable.png){width=600}

 `RuntimeException` is usually caused by insufficient checks in the program code and can be prevented programmatically.
+Kotlin helps prevent common RuntimeExceptions like `NullpointerException` and provides compile-time warnings for potential runtime errors, such as divisions by zero.
 The following picture demonstrates a hierarchy of subtypes descended from `RuntimeException`:

 ![Hierarchy of RuntimeExceptions](runtime.png){width=600}

-## Handling exceptions
+## Working with exceptions

-There are numerous cases when we need to implement a more precise error-handling technique than the built-in exception classes provide.
+Working with exceptions consists of two primary actions:

+* **Throwing exceptions:** Indicate the occurrence of a problematic situation.
+* **Catching exceptions:** Manage unexpected scenarios by remedying the issue or notifying the user.

 ### Throwing exceptions

 All exception classes in Kotlin inherit the [Throwable](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-throwable/) class, allowing you to manually raise (or throw) exceptions using the `throw` keyword.
 This is typically done to indicate that something unexpected has happened.
+Exceptions are objects in Kotlin, and throwing an exception involves creating an instance of the exception class, just as you would with any other object.

 You can throw an exception without any additional parameters: